Faizansa2000/faizansa2000/README.md

  🔭 I'm working on a project

-⚡ Fun fact: I Love to travel
+⚡ Fun fact: I love to travel

  </div>